Search engines shouldn’t index all pages on your website.

 High-quality, unique content

 High-quality, unique pages that bring traffic to your site should definitely make it to your sitemap.
-Ensure you don’t block them in robots.txt, and they don’t have the noindex meta robots tag.
+Ensure they aren’t blocked by robots.txt, and they don’t have the noindex meta robots tag.

 Pay particular attention to the most valuable pages for your business.
 They are the ones that usually bring the most conversion.
 Pages like: